Web Content Display

 · Does My Comprehensive Map Need To Be Computerized?

 The comprehensive map does not need to be computerized.
 Although, it would be a goal to plan for in the future due to the capabilities and benefits of computerized mapping.
 The intent of the comprehensive map is not that it fits all on one sheet, but that the collection system and all information associated with it (size, approx. age, flow direction, pipe material, approximate taps into line segments, pump station locations, names, capacities, etc.) is available in one central location.
 This will enable not only the current collection system personnel to quickly view information about the system to make decisions about line cleaning, ROW maintenance, rehabilitation needs, capacity issues, connection points for new flows, etc., but that someone in the future can come in and quickly become familiar with the system.
 The Division is not wanting to see a stack of unorganized as-built plans collecting dust in the corner or scattered between several locations as proper collection system O&M depends on knowledge of the entire system as a whole.

 · What Record Keeping Is Required For The Permit?

-A summary is available from our Applications page.
 The Division does not dictate how these records are to be maintained, but the intent is that the information is quickly available by your collection system personnel and by the Division during an inspection.
 Proper planning when developing a record keeping system should be employed.